Normal Stock vs. Broth vs. Bone Broth: Is There a Difference?

 A stock is made by simmering bones, ligaments and connective tissue in boiling water for roughly 3-4 hours.

 Simmering these bones for longer periods of time helps release nutrients such as collagen and gelatin.
 Gelatin forms a fuller, richer liquid with a jello-like consistency when refrigerated, which is where many of the nutrients are concentrated.
-Stocks may use spices, herbs and veggies for flavor, while other stocks may not.
+Some stocks may use spices, herbs and veggies for flavor, while others may not.

 What is a Broth?